-{preamble} 0 10AAAAAA 0 1AAACDDD 0 EEEEEEEE 1
+{preamble} 0 10AAAAAA 0 1AAADAAR 0 EEEEEEEE 1

 Accessory Digital Decoders can be designed to control momentary or constant-on devices, the duration of time each output is active being controlled by configuration variables CVs #515 through 518.
-Bit 3 of the second byte C is used to activate or deactivate the addressed device.
+Bit 3 of the second byte “D” is used to activate or deactivate the addressed device.
 (Note if the duration the device is intended to be on is less than or equal the set duration, no deactivation is necessary.)
-Since most devices are paired, the convention is that bit 0 of the second byte is used to distinguish between which of a pair of outputs the accessory decoder is activating or deactivating.
-Bits 1 and 2 of byte two are used to indicate which of 4 pairs of outputs the packet is controlling.
-The most significant bits of the 9-bit address are bits 4-6 of the second data byte.
-By convention these bits (bits 4-6 of the second data byte) are in ones complement.
+Since most devices are paired, the convention is that bit 0 of the second byte “R” is used to distinguish between which of a pair of outputs the accessory decoder is activating or deactivating.
+By convention, R = 0 means diverging, direction of travel to the left, or signal to stop and R = 1 means normal, direction of travel to the right, or signal to proceed.
+The most significant bits of the 11-bit address are bits 4 to 6 of the second byte.
+By convention these bits (bits 4 to 6 of the second byte) are in ones’ complement.
+This is followed by bits 0 to 5 of the first byte.
+The least significant bits of the 11-bit address are bits 1 to 2 of the second byte.

+{preamble} 0 10A7A6A5A4A3A2 0 1Ā10Ā9Ā8DA1A0R 0 EEEEEEEE 1

+By convention, the first address, known to the user as address “1” starts at:

+{preamble} 0 10000001 0 1111D00R 0 EEEEEEEE 1

+For address bits A7..A2, there exists two addressing conventions for when the value “rolls over”:

+{preamble} 0 10000000 0 1Ā10Ā9Ā8DA1A0R 0 EEEEEEEE 1

+For existing designs, both conventions are considered compliant with the standard.
+However, the “Linear” convention is required for new designs to be considered compliant: